 Develop a Process

 Experts stress that your company must develop a process to deal with major incidents that is separate from your other business protocols.
-Doing so will help limit the fallout by allowing your staff to more quickly identify the problem and then take steps to fix it.
+Doing so will help limit the fallout by allowing staff to quickly identify the problem and then take steps to fix it.
 The major incident process relies on a set of clearly defined steps for addressing the problem.

-- Identify the problem and determine if it meets your criteria for a major incident
+- Identify the problem and determine if it meets your criteria for a major incident.

-- Locate and meet with the Incident Response team
+- Locate and meet with the Incident Response team.

-- Have the team diagnose the cause of the problem
+- Have the team diagnose the cause of the problem.

 - Notify all stakeholders of the situation and offer regular updates.